cfengine/documentation/reference/promise-types/services.markdown

 categories: [Reference, Promise Types,services]
 published: true
 alias: reference-promise-types-services.html
-tags: [reference, bundles, agent, services, processes, services promises, promise types]
+tags: [reference, bundle agent, services, processes, services promises, promise types]
 ---

 A service is a set of zero or more processes.
 It can be zero if the